tobymilne-wtw/frontendtest/README.md

 The current functionality is as follows:

 - Display list of catalog items
-- Button to Add items to cart
+- Button to add items to cart
 - Shopping cart showing items in the cart and their count
 - Ability to increment / decrement count of items in your cart